FosRexx/beautify-sgears-mat/README.md

   as not all stats and part types are relevant to every gear category (e.g., "Armor Durability" is irrelevant for tools, and an armor cannot use a Cord part).

+You can also modify the colors for each headers in the general headers object, once the color is specified in general headers there is no need to specify the colors for subsequent sheets.
+The General sheet contains all the Parts Type.

 ### 6. Run the tool
 ``` bash